mayukhr/AlgoCasts/README.md

 # AlgoCasts

-Some basic coding interview questions
+Some basic coding interview questions.

-Some algorithms
+Some algorithms.

-A bit of DataStructures
+A bit of DataStructures.